1 Nature is maximally efficient

 More to ponder.Could the universe be made of several strands?

-In short,the universe is a closed strand.
+In short,the universe consists of one closed strand.
+This agrees with observations.

 11 Strands explain all motion